mapl-e/10-MinCode/README.md

 # 10-MinCode

-The name says it all, folks!
+The name says it all

 Alright, so the first thing I did was doing a calculator to convert Fahrenheit to Celsius and vice-versa.
 Gotta admit, I took a bit longer than expected, going over by 22 seconds.
 Ended up taking me a total of 10 minutes and 22 seconds.